joebasara/PPT2SCORM/README.md

 # PPTX to SCORM Converter

-This Streamlit app converts PowerPoint (.pptx) files into SCORM 1.2 packages.

-It is designed for testing SCORM uploads in LMS platforms such as Blackboard.
+This Streamlit app converts PowerPoint (.pptx) files into SCORM 1.2 packages to upload in LMS platforms such as Blackboard.

 ## Features